 - We can keep trying and trying to get someone to understand and meet our needs.

-- We can get hooked into being manipulated – doing things that are not a YES for us, yet we do them anyway in order to fix what is unacceptable.
+- We can get hooked into being manipulated – doing things that are not a YES for us, yet we do them anyway to fix what is unacceptable.

-Humans who are highly empathetic can really be challenged here.
+Highly empathetic humans can be challenged here.
 Better Boundaries are not taught to us empaths; most people appreciate how responsive (and malleable) we can be!